hdrake/pyradsmip/README.md

 # Installation

-We recommend using [`anaconda`](https://www.anaconda.com/distribution/) to handle `python` dependencies and `fortran`-wrapping behind the scenes.
+We recommend using [`anaconda`](https://www.anaconda.com/distribution/) to handle `python` dependencies behind the scenes.
 With `anaconda` installed, simply create an environment with the necessary `python` modules based on the `environment.yml` file with:

 `conda env create -f environment.yml`